arnrtx/python_tests_files_and_alerts/README.md

 Hi!
-These are my tests for some pages of the site https://the-internet.herokuapp.com/.
+These are my tests on Selenium & Python for some pages of https://the-internet.herokuapp.com/ and https://demoqa.com/.
-Here I test different alerts, as well as downloading and uploading files.
+Here I test different alerts, downloading and uploading files, buttons, and tooltips.